 "I shall take my leave then, as you appear to have recovered."

 Inuyasha did not thank her, but nodded his head and even opened the door for her.
 It was as much gratitude as he ever showed.

 Kaede went on her way without another word, though there were many things she wished to say.

 She wished she could tell him he was so much stronger than the hanyou who'd attacked her village five decades ago.
 She wished to apologize for not seeing the depth of his pain, and for assuming that after a year he'd come to accept Kagome's departure.
 She wished she could tell him that he didn't need to hide his pain inside until it burst, that she would be there to listen if he ever wanted to talk.

 However, Kaede knew Inuyasha well, and knew he would only take offense at such offers.
-He would be ashamed that she had seen him weep, which was why she had clean his face of tears before he awoke.
+He would be ashamed that she had seen him weep, which was why she had cleaned his face of tears before he woke.

 And so, Kaede went back down to her small house, and Inuyasha dashed off into the woods.
 Inuyasha never fully remembered what he'd said and done during that night, and Kaede never spoke of the incident to anyone for two years, until she told Kagome in confidence just how harshly her absence had been felt.